MeinGrundeinkommen/konfipay/README.md

 # rails c
 Konfipay.new_statements(
-  "KonfipayCallbacks", "callback_for_new_statements", "optional iban to filter by" )
+  "KonfipayCallbacks", "callback_for_new_statements", nil, "optional iban to filter by" )

 ```